What is Accounts Receivable Management?

 The problem with this system is it can be tedious and challenging in many ways:

-Some companies still use paper-based processes in managing accounts receivables.
+Some companies still use paper-based processes to manage accounts receivables.

-If a company does use an online or cloud accounting system, its employees might have to manually update the records every now and then which can make things more prone to human error.
+If a company uses an online or cloud accounting system, its employees might have to manually update the records occasionally, which can make things more prone to human error.

-Then there are those who rely on manual payment processing through checks or cash which takes longer than electronic payments such as credit cards and wire transfers via banks (ACH).
+Then some rely on manual payment processing through checks or cash, which takes longer than electronic payments such as credit cards and wire transfers via banks (ACH).

 Trying to track down customers who have outstanding invoices can be a daunting task.